December 22, 2024

 In addition to the aforementioned causes, pests can also damage shutters.
 Termites, carpenter ants, and other wood-boring insects can cause significant damage to the wooden components of shutters.
 If left untreated, the damage can spread to other parts of the house, leading to costly repairs.

-See also How to Repair Shutter Tension
+See also How to Lubricate Shutter Hinges

 Furthermore, poor installation can also contribute to damaged shutters.
 If the shutters are not installed properly, they may not be able to withstand the weight of strong winds or heavy rain.
 This can cause the shutters to detach from the wall or frame, leading to further damage.